chennairb/chennairb.github.io/install-vm.md

 - Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your platform and install it.
 (Its 62-109 MB depending on platform)

 - Download [Vagrant](https://www.vagrantup.com/downloads.html) for your platform and install it.
-(Its 69-158 MB depending on platform)
+(Its 69-158 MB depending on platform).
+If you have an older version of vagrant (below 1.6.5), you'll need to install this one.

 - Download our [Box image](https://www.dropbox.com/s/n8okpqtcekpn1hs/precise-rails-0.1.0.box?dl=0).
 (783 MB)